Some of the more technical aspects

 polished version of Leopard, Snow Leopard (OS 10.6) was released a

 month ahead of schedule.
-Snow Leopard may have been intended to be a
+Snow Leopard may have originally been intended

 OSX 10.7 Lion: First OS available as